 If you want to have the best data possible for your event registration lists and do not want to see any Novi Guest purchasers, then you'll want to consider setting the "Ability to Purchase" setting on an event ticket to "Logged-in Members" or "Specific Group."
 This will ensure that your users need to be logged in to purchase.

-- Either setting will require a user be logged in to register with that ticket.
+Either setting will require a user to be logged in to register with that ticket.

 Event Tickets: Less Data, Less Friction